lux-gaming/sirtetris/README.md

 # sirtetris

 sirtetris is an engine for Tetris bots.
-It's core is the gamestate module which is engageable with the following things:
+Its core is the gamestate module which is engageable with the following things:

   * **capture**:
     * Sets the size of the game field (number of horizontal and vertical tiles), size of the tiles, where to find the next tetromino (piece),